 The good news is that all these influences make betting markets and odds more competitive and, as many fluctuations are based on the betting activity of non-professional punters, there are lots of opportunities for professional punters to exploit.

-Anyone who tells you that making money from gambling is easy is as a liar – but today’s competitive world of bookmaking does offer the professional punter a good chance of beating the odds.
+Anyone who tells you that making money from gambling is easy is as a liar, but anyone who tells you it is impossible is also wrongly informed – Today’s competitive world of bookmaking does offer the professional punter a good chance of beating the odds.

 You need to put the work into studying the form, deciding what are the real odds about a selection’s chances, and betting when you get those odds or better.